 I have no idea how long we were on stage for but I’d guess it was 5-10 minutes maximum before the pews revolved and it was our cue to shuffle off to the side.
 Relieved that I hadn’t tripped, showed my knickers to all of Sydney or done something else stupid, I went back upstairs to my seat and enjoyed the rest of the show.

 Yes, it was really good fun and when people now ask me if I’ve seen Muriel’s Wedding: The Musical, I can say yes ‘ in fact I was in it’.
-The On Stage Wedding Guest tickets also cost far less than normal tickets at just $75.
+The On-Stage Wedding Guest tickets also cost far less than normal tickets at just $99 – they are slightly less for the Wednesday matinee at $75.

 Other than the going on stage, is Muriel’s Wedding: The Musical any good?